 (Some scholarships available.
 Contact email@example.com.)

 Bill Gaventa is a leading thinker and advocate in religion and disability.
 He served until 2013 as Director of Community and Congregational Supports and Supervisor of the Clinical Pastoral Education Program at the Elizabeth M. Boggs Center on Developmental Disabilities, and Associate Professor, Robert Wood Johnson Medical School, UMDNJ.
 He has extensive experience in spiritual supports with people with disabilities, community building, staff training and development, aging/end of life issues, and cultural competence.
-A writer and editor, Gaventa has edited newsletters and several books, written articles and chapters, and served as the editor of the Journal of Religion, Disability and Health for fourteen years, now as an associate editor.
+As a writer and editor, he has edited newsletters and several books for fourteen years, and now serves as an associate editor of the Journal of Religion, Disability and Health for fourteen years, now as an associate editor.
 Gaventa and his wife, Beverly, moved to Waco in the summer of 2013 where she is a Distinguished Professor in the Department of Religion at Baylor.